 Patti has lived and worked in various locations throughout the country, including California, Pennsylvania, New Jersey, Florida, and Kentucky; she has administrative experience working for United Artists, Xerox, East Stroudsburg University and Knight-Ridder.
 Patti makes her home with her husband and their son where they enjoy gardening, fishing and traveling.

 Planning and Feasibility

 Large, complex projects often progress over many years through the work of many designers.
 To ensure the integrity of these complex projects, comprehensive planning is required prior to site design.
-These planning methods may include the determination of strategic guidelines, elucidation of long-range goals, development of a generalized design schemata, and site feasibility studies.
+These planning methods may include the determination of strategic guidelines, elucidation of long-range goals, development of a generalized design scheme, and site feasibility studies.

 The design process begins with the development and approval of a conceptual model to guide a particular project.
 This design concept is refined through a series of exploratory drawings that describe and assess the various aspects of project implementation, including construction technologies, materials, site furnishings, plants, and development costs.

 Prepared as part of the bid package for contractors and developers, construction documents include the technical details and specifications of a project’s design.

 Presentation drawings are often more illustrative in nature than other project drawings.
 These renderings can be prepared for use in the marketing phase of a project or as a part of the evaluation process.